kunrex/Sugar.Lang/docs/README.md

 }
 ```

 Cast and operator overloads must be public and static.
 Indexers cannot be static.
-The static constructor can be overridden and must be private and parameterless.

-All structures implicitly define an explicit string conversion and parameterless constructor.
-The constructor will initialise all fields to their default (or inlined) values.
-These structures can be overridden.
+All structures implicitly define an (overridable) explicit string conversion.

 ## Import Statements